arkui-x/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 ## fs.access

-access(path: string): Promise&lt;boolean&gt;
+access(path: string, mode?: AccessModeType): Promise&lt;boolean&gt;

-Checks whether a file exists.
-This API uses a promise to return the result.
+Checks whether the file or directory exists or has the operation permission.
+This API uses a promise to return the result.<br>If the read, write, or read and write permission verification fails, the error code 13900012 (Permission denied) will be thrown.

 **System capability**: SystemCapability.FileManagement.File.FileIO